marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 ### ©️ Credits

-This site is built with [GitHub Pages](https://docs.github.com/en/pages) and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.
+I built this site with [GitHub Pages](https://docs.github.com/en/pages), [Jekyll](https://jekyllrb.com/), and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme to keep things simple and focused.
-It offers a simple, ad-free design that allows me to focus on the content while learning along the way.
+It’s meant to be both a **personal hub** and a **learning log** — a place where I collect useful resources and share what I’ve been working on.

-The favicon and profile picture have been generated via [ChatGPT](https://chatgpt.com/).
+The profile pictures have been generated via [ChatGPT](https://chatgpt.com/).

 ---